elasticpath/react-pwa-reference-storefront/documentation/extending.md

 The REACT Reference Storefront has 3 main regions:
 ![regions]({{ site.baseurl  }}/documentation/img/regions.png)

 7. Code your module.

 Further Reading
 ---------------------
 Elastic Path uses third party technologies, which are not covered thoroughly in this document.
-Below is a list of documents to further your education on these technologies.
+The following is a list of documents to further your education on these technologies.

 * JSONPath - [http://goessner.net/articles/JsonPath/](http://goessner.net/articles/JsonPath/)
 * Backbone Tutorials - [http://backbonetutorials.com/](http://backbonetutorials.com/)